dallasrlones/aerekos-cloud/worker/plan.md

 - Worker can run on same device as conductor (but only one conductor total)
 - Worker's `docker-compose.yml` manages services from `worker/` folder
 - Services are deployed based on configuration received from conductor
+- **Persistent Worker ID**: Worker ID is stored in `data/worker-id.json` and persists across restarts.
+On startup, worker verifies stored ID with conductor and only registers as new if ID is missing or invalid.
+- **Real-time Resource Monitoring**: Worker reads resources from host filesystems (`/host/proc/meminfo`, `df -BG /host`) when available for accurate host resource detection.
+On macOS Docker Desktop, scales container usage percentage to actual Mac RAM/disk.
+Resources are read fresh on every heartbeat for real-time updates.
+- **WebSocket Communication**: Worker uses Socket.IO for real-time bidirectional communication with conductor.
+Heartbeats are sent via WebSocket (`worker:ping`), and worker re-registers automatically on socket reconnection.
-- Worker automatically re-registers after power outages or IP changes
+- Worker automatically re-registers after power outages or IP changes (if ID verification fails)
 - Resource reporting helps conductor make intelligent deployment decisions